avielrs/avielrs.github.io/_posts/2020-07-08-Intro-Market-Basket-Analysis.md

 **Market Basket Analysis** (MBA) is a data mining technique and rule-based algorithm that can learn through relationships.
 MBA can be greatly utilized within ecommerce and marketing strategies which can allow for enhancing more productive decisions that will benefit not only consumer sales but improve the ease of the shopper experience.

-When we walk down a grocery store aisle we expect to see certain items placed together that helps us shop quickly and find the items that we want easily.
+When we walk down a grocery store aisle, we expect to see certain items placed together that helps us shop quickly and find the items that we want easily.
 For example, the cereal aisle will also have otameal, tea, coffee, coffee filters, and sugar.
 While as humans, we might be able to make an intuiation and basic observation that coffee and tea should be placed near each other, with Market Basket Analysis we are able to optimize our decisions for where to place the many items in a groacery store.

 Market Basket Analysis also provides insight into how stores should market their items and target customers.
 If a customer purchases item A, and we know that item B is frequently purchased with item A, then we might consider targeting item A to that customer.
 With MBA we can determine how to consider more advantageous group discounts, and even go one step further in developing a recommmendor system for ecommerce shoppers.

-MBA is considered a type of rule based learning.
+MBA is considered a type of rule-based learning.
 A rule might look like: *IF* a customer bought tortilla chips, *THEN* they will also buy salsa.

 ![Alternate image text](/images/Intro_MBA/chips_salsa.png)